-Tra EYFS (30 - 50mths to ELGs) K S1 K S2 Writing: Transcriptio n 3- 4 years Reception Early Learning Goals Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Letter Formation, Placement and Positioning Use large-muscle movements to wave flags and streamers, paint and make marks.
-Use one-handed tools and equipment, for example, making snips in paper with scissors.
-Use a comfortable grip with good control when holding pens and pencils.
-Write some or all of their name.
-Write some letters accurately.
-Develop their small motor skills so that they can use a range of tools competently, safely and confidently.
-Suggested tools: pencils for drawing and writing, paintbrushes, scissors, knives, forks and spoons.
-Develop the foundations of a handwriting style which is fast, accurate and efficient.
-Form lower-case and capital letters correctly.
+Tra Ha EYFS (30 - 50mths to ELGs) K S1 K S2 Writing: Transcription Handwriting 30 - 50 months 40 - 60 months Early Learning Goals Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Letter Formation, Placement and Positioning To sometimes give meaning to marks as they draw and paint.
+To realise tools can be used for a purpose.
+To draw lines and circles using gross motor movements.
+To use one-handed tools and equipment, e.g. makes snips in paper with child scissors.
+To hold a pencil between thumb and two fingers, no longer using whole-hand grasp.
+To hold a pencil near point between first two fingers and thumb, and uses it with good control.
+To copy some letters, e.g. letters from their name.
+To give meaning to marks they make as they draw, write and paint.
+To use some clearly identifiable letters to communicate meaning, representing some sounds correctly and in sequence.
 To write lower case and capital letters in the correct direction, starting and finishing in the right place with a good level of consistency.
 To sit correctly at a table, holding apencil comfortably and correctly.
 To form digits 0-9.
 To understand which letters belong to which handwriting 'families' (i.e. letters that are formed in similar ways) and to practise these.
-To write capital letters and digits of the correct size, orientation and relationship to one another and to lower case letters.
+To revise previously taught knowledge and skills To write capital letters and digits of the correct size, orientation and relationship to one another and to lower case letters.
 To form lower case letters of the correct size, relative to one another.
 To use spacing between words that reflects the size of the letters.
-To use a neat, joined handwriting style with increasing accuracy and speed.
-To increase the legibility, consistency and quality of their handwriting [e.g by ensuring that the downstrokes of letters are parallel and equidistant; that lines of writing are spaced sufficiently so that the ascenders and descenders of letters do not touch].
-To increase the speed of their handwriting so that problems with forming letters do not get in the way of writing down what they want to say.
+To revise previously taught knowledge and skills To use a neat, joined handwriting style with increasing accuracy and speed.
+To revise previously taught knowledge and skills To increase the legibility, consistency and quality of their handwriting [e.g by ensuring that the downstrokes of letters are parallel and equidistant; that lines of writing are spaced sufficiently so that the ascenders and descenders of letters do not touch].
+To revise previously taught knowledge and skills To increase the speed of their handwriting so that problems with forming letters do not get in the way of writing down what they want to say.
 To be clear about what standard of handwriting is appropriate for a particular task, e.g. quick notes or a final handwritten version.
-To write legibly, fluently and with increasing speed by: -choosing which shape of a letter to use when given choices and deciding whether or not to join specific letters; - choosing the writing implement that is best suited for a task.
+To revise previously taught knowledge and skills To write legibly, fluently and with increasing speed by: -choosing which shape of a letter to use when given choices and deciding whether or not to join specific letters; - choosing the writing implement that is best suited for a task.
+To revise previously taught knowledge and skills